walleford/walleford/README.md

 - 👋 Hi, I’m @walleford
 - 👀 I’m interested in JavaScript and Python projects.
-- 💞️ I’m looking to collaborate on maybe a web application?
-Idk...
 - 📫 How to reach me wallingsfordjordan@gmail.com

 <!---